Lázaro Cárdenas: Honors

 In his honor, his name was given to a number of cities, towns, and a municipality in Mexico, including Lázaro Cárdenas, Michoacán, the municipality of Lázaro Cárdenas, Quintana Roo, Lázaro Cárdenas, Jalisco, and other smaller communities.
 A major dam project on the Nazas River named for him was inaugurated in 1946.
 There are also many streets that have been named after him, including the Eje Central Lázaro Cárdenas in Mexico City and highways in Guadalajara, Monterrey and Mexicali. Šetalište Lazaro Kardenasa (Lázaro Cárdenas promenade) in Belgrade, Serbia, is also named after him, as is a street in Barcelona, Spain, and a monument in a park in Madrid dedicated to his memory for his role in admitting defeated Spanish Republicans to Mexico after the Civil War in that country.
+In Chicago, Lazaro Cardenas K-8 School in the Mexican neighborhood of Little Village.
+Under the Chicago Public Schools administration.

 In 1955, Lázaro Cárdenas was one of several recipients that year of the Stalin Peace Prize, awarded to foreigners politically sympathetic to the Soviet Union.
 The prize was later renamed for Lenin as part of de-Stalinization.

 A station in the Mexico City Metro was named after him.